麻豆果冻传媒

 Your care team will work with you to decide when is the right time for your child to go home, based on his or her health.
 There鈥檚 no one magic number for that date, but at Packard Children鈥檚 Hospital we鈥檙e proud of our efforts to get your child home as quickly as possible.

-Our patients stay in the hospital for fewer days for the majority of benchmark pediatric heart surgeries听than the national average.
-This chart shows the median number of days typically spent in the hospital for these surgical procedures.
+Our patients spend fewer days in the hospital from the time of surgery until discharge for the majority of benchmark pediatric heart surgeries听than the national average.
+This chart shows the median number of days spent in the hospital听from the time of surgery until discharge for these surgical procedures.
 Since interventional cardiology procedures are less invasive, they typically do not require a significant hospital stay.

-Typical days spent in the hospital for types of heart surgery 2019-2023
+Typical days spent in the hospital following heart surgery 2021-2025

 Lower is better听